-- ➤ Existing Commitments i.e. Dwelling completions made in the first four years of the Plan period (2018 2022), and sites under construction or sites with planning permission as of 1st April 2022 that will realistically be delivered and LDP 'Rollover Allocations', where the site does not benefit from planning permission, but progress can be evidenced. - Allowances i.e. Small site allowance (1-9 dwellings) and windfall allowance (10+ dwellings).
+- Existing Commitments i.e. Dwelling completions made in the first four five years of the Plan period (2018 2022 2023), and sites under construction or sites with planning permission as of 1st April 2022 2023 that will realistically be delivered and LDP 'Rollover Allocations', where the site does not benefit from planning permission, but progress can be evidenced. - Allowances i.e. Small site allowance (1-9 dwellings) and windfall allowance (10+ dwellings).
 Details of where windfall sites could potentially come from are set out in a Housing Potential Study (HPS).
-Potential sources include possible regeneration schemes within settlements and empty homes and upper floors within town centres. - A.6.3 Once existing land supply commitments and allowances for windfall/infill sites have been taken into account, the RLDP will need to make provision for new site allocations to deliver 2,200 homes over and above the existing commitments.
-Sites will be allocated to deliver this residual requirement with growth focused in our most sustainable settlements of Abergavenny, Chepstow and Caldicot including Severnside, in accordance with the sustainable settlement hierarchy set out in Policy S2. - A.6.4 An indicative housing balance table is set out below and shows how the Plan's housing provision figure is to be met through a mix of commitments, completions to date, allowances for small sites and windfalls, and new allocations.
+Potential sources include possible regeneration schemes within settlements and empty homes and upper floors within town centres. - A.6.3 Once existing land supply commitments and allowances for windfall/infill sites have been taken into account, the RLDP will need to make provision for new site allocations to deliver 2,200 2,125 81 homes over and above the existing commitments.
+Sites will be allocated to deliver this residual requirement with growth focused in our most sustainable settlements of Abergavenny, Chepstow, Monmouth and Caldicot including Severnside, in accordance with the sustainable settlement hierarchy set out in Policy S2. - A.6.4 An updated housing balance table will be set out in the Deposit Plan and updated Housing Background Paper which will accompany the Deposit Plan. is set out below and shows how the Plan's housing provision figure is to be met through a mix of commitments, completions to date, allowances for small sites and windfalls, and new allocations.
 This is indicative and will be refined as the Plan progresses.